vbrandl/HSP-Churn-Report/report.md

 ## Dashboards

-For the evaluation we created some dashboards to to graphically illustrate the results.
+For the evaluation we created some dashboards to graphically illustrate the results.
+The following dashboard shows for example the average duration of all sessions of the different botnets in a time period.
+The time period can be set arbitrary but the datasets must be in the database to see reasonable results.

+*Hier bild vom Dashboard einfügen - average duration*

+This dashboard shows the change of the bots over time.
+To get the number of active bots in a selected time period IP addresses were counted:

+*Hier Bild einfügen - count IP addresses over time*

+*Haben wir folgendes gemacht?
+Wenn ja brauche noch bilder:*
+The entire duration of a botnet in a time period.

+*das war das wie mit den android versionen, erwähnen oder nicht?:*
+Dashboard shows how many IP addresses of a botnet are active today and how many were active 1/2/3/.../12 weeks ago.

 ## Problems